MegaMek/megamek.github.io/_posts/2019-10-17-planetary-systems.md

 ![planetary system view](/assets/images/planetary_system/planetary_system_view.png){:class="img-fluid w-75"}

-That's right, you are looking at a map of the planetary system, complete with markers indicating the current unit's course and diretion of travel, and indicators for recharge stations at the zenith and nadir points.
+That's right, you are looking at a map of the planetary system, complete with markers indicating the current unit's course and direction of travel, and indicators for recharge stations at the zenith and nadir points.

 All of this is made possible by a massive undertaking involving a legion of contributors to refactor all of our "planet" data into "planetary system" data.
 As a baseline, we used the *Campaign Operations* rules for generating star systems to flesh out each star system circa [FedCom Civil War](https://www.sarna.net/wiki/FedCom_Civil_War) and then used a lot of math to project values forward and backwards in time.
 You can read all about the gory details of the project [here](https://github.com/AaronGullickson/system_generation).